Learn more about Talbot's Ph.D. and Ed.D. Programs in Educational Studies.

 - Have earned a Masters degree in Christian or Religious Education (MACE or MRE) or its equivalent from an accredited educational institution.
 Equivalence is defined as an earned master's degree of 36 semester units of graduate study in areas related to the Christian education ministry, including 18 units of graduate Bible and theology.

-At least one course in each of the following areas should have been completed: Philosophy or History of Christian Education, Human Development or Educational Psychology, Educational Administration, Interpersonal Communication / Group Dynamics or Counseling, Curriculum Design and/or Methods of Teaching, Research Methods.
+At least one course in each of the following areas should have been completed: Philosophy or History of Christian Education, Human Development or Educational Psychology, Educational Administration or Leadership, Interpersonal Communication/Group Dynamics or Counseling, Curriculum Design and/or Methods of Teaching.
 A minimum GPA of 3.25 on a 4.0 scale in all previous graduate work is required.
-Students whose formal educational preparation does not include all of the required prerequisite coursework may be admitted provisionally with a deficiency of master's level courses.
+Students whose formal educational preparation does not include all of the required prerequisite coursework must complete them prior to enrollment.

 Educational Testing Service, Box 955